gavinlyonsrepo/cylon/README.md

 the user does not need config file.
 * NAME: cylonCfg.conf
 * PATH: ``` $HOME/.config/cylon/cylonCfg.conf ```
+This Path can be overwritten by environmental variable see next section.
 * SETTINGS:
 "DestinationX" is the path for backups.
 "gdrivedestX" is remote google drive directory file ID